 Witchcraft lends itself as an easy explanation even in Christian discourse for failing businesses, barrenness, ill health, and every kind of failure in life—especially for those who evaluate faithful Christianity in terms of material wealth and physical health.
 Noel Smith served as a missionary of the Basel Mission of the then Gold Coast in the mid-20th century.
 He wrote in 1966 that, “the incidence of witchcraft [had] increased in Ghana during the last century and that this increase [had] coincided with the drastic social changes of the period” The Presbyterian Church of Ghana: 1835-1960, p.
 80..
 The reference to “the last century” means witchcraft beliefs were already prevalent when the Basel and other Protestant Missions began work in the country from about 1828.
 Smith pointed out that witchcraft operated as an explanation of the singularity of misfortune.
 Such misfortunes, he explained, were believed to be the result of envy and hatred within the social group.
 A person lies unaccountably ill or is suddenly killed by accident and such events are attributed to witchcraft that has been initiated by bad feeling (Ibid.).
 In other words witchcraft accusations may be related to peoples’ socio-economic contexts and circumstances.
 “If someone harbors a grievance,” Smith writes, “then another is in danger of attack by witchcraft; if one person achieves an unusual success he or she becomes suspicious of the witchcraft of his envious fellows” (Ibid.).

 It is instructive that, in the middle of the 20th century, Smith saw the direct connection between a society “suddenly and increasingly affected by a Western economy” and witchcraft because the new social principles inherent in material progress and prosperity produced new animosities.
 Quoting the anthropologist Max Gluckman, he describes how “the system of witchcraft beliefs, originally tied to certain social relations, can be adapted to new situations of conflict—competition for jobs in towns, to the rising standard of living, made possible by new goods, which breaches the previous egalitarianism”Ibid, p.
-81..the system of witchcraft beliefs can be adapted to new situations of conflict In Ghana after 1850, Smith explains, it became clear that the increase in the incidence of witchcraft was a concomitant of the radical social changes in the country: the new factors of a money economy, a cocoa-growing revolution, and Western type education.
+81..
+In Ghana after 1850, Smith explains, it became clear that the increase in the incidence of witchcraft was a concomitant of the radical social changes in the country: the new factors of a money economy, a cocoa-growing revolution, and Western type education.
 In the early years formal education was seen chiefly as a means to wealth and advancement in the world of European activities.
 Educated senior public servants migrated to the cities and lived among Europeans, thus erecting artificial barriers between themselves and the rural poor.
 In response, it is believed that the neglected rural poor, without physical access to their kith and kin in the cities, spiritually pursued the upwardly mobile—that is, performed or solicited witchcraft in the night to punish them for neglect!
 Those who benefited from formal education became “objects of jealousy and spite” and those who failed at school attributed such failure to “envious witches in the family” who sought to curtail their progress spiritually (Ibid.).
 The development of a money economy and the desire to make money, Smith therefore concludes, often fostered the conviction that the lack of prosperity is caused by the machinations of witches (Ibid.).